 However one should take note of the many negative side effects of such a treatment.
-Plus once you stop using DHT blockers your hair will start falling again leaving you in a catch 22 situation.
-A hair surgery is the better alternative, if you are looking for a permanent treatment against baldness issues.
+Plus once you stop using DHT blockers your hair will start falling again, leaving you in a catch 22 situation.
+Hair surgery is the better alternative if you are looking for a permanent treatment against baldness issues.

 Hair loss is a condition suffered by a large percentage of men due to inevitable genetic predisposition.
 If you are experiencing male pattern baldness, there are many treatment options available to help you slow down the progression of hair loss and promote new hair growth.